Seahorse

 marine-life-bali-seahorse

 In fact, this fish can be incredibly difficult to spot.
-Depending on the species, they are even able to develop long or short skin filaments or change their color thanks to special structures in their skin cells called chromatophores.
+Depending on the species, they are even able to develop long or short skin filaments or change their color thanks to unique structures in their skin cells called chromatophores.

 7. They eat a lot!